Streaming Sliced Optimal Transport: Streaming Sliced Optimal Transport

 As discussed in Section~\ref{sec:prelim}, the key computation of one-dimensional optimal transport and sliced optimal transport (SOT) rely on evaluating CDFs and quantile functions.
 To enable computing SOT from sample streams, it is a must to compute CDFs and quantile functions from sample streams.
 The key technique for such task is to build a data structure, named \textit{quantile sketch}, which can yield an approximate number for any quantile query input.

-\textbf{Quantile Sketch.} Quantile sketch $\mathcal{S}$ is a data structure that store a subset of samples from the data streams~\cite{greenwald2001space,karnin2016optimal}.
-In this work, we focus on using the KKL sketch~\cite{karnin2016optimal} which is the optimal randomized comparison-based quantile sketch.
-In addition, KKL sketch is also mergeable which allows distributed computation.
-The key component of an KKL sketch is a \textit{compactor} $C$ which is a set of $k$ elements with an associated weight $w$ i.e., $C=\{x_1,\ldots,x_k\}$.
+\textbf{Quantile Sketch.} Quantile sketch $\mathcal{S}$ is a data structure that store a subset of samples from the data streams of $n$ samples~\cite{greenwald2001space}.
+In this work, we focus on using the KLL sketch~\cite{karnin2016optimal} which is the optimal randomized comparison-based quantile sketch.
+In addition, KLL sketch is also mergeable which allows distributed computation.
+The key component of an KLL sketch is a \textit{compactor} $C$ which is a set of $k$ elements with an associated weight $w$ i.e., $C=\{x_1,\ldots,x_k\}$.
 A compactor, as its name, can compact its $k$ elements into $k/2$ elements of weight $2w$.
 In greater detail, the items are first sorted.
 Then, either the even or the odd elements in the set are chosen.
-For the KKL sketch, there are $H$ hierarchical compactors indexed by their height i.e., $C_h$ for $h =1,\ldots,H$.
+For the KLL sketch, there are $H$ hierarchical compactors indexed by their height i.e., $C_h$ for $h =1,\ldots,H$.
 The associated weight of $C_h$ is $w_h=2^{h-1}$.
-For the capacity of $C_h$, $k_h = [k(c)^{H-h}]+1$ ($c=2/3$) for a given initial capacity $k$.
+For the capacity of $C_h$, we set $k_h = [k(c)^{H-h}]+1$ ($c=2/3$) for a given initial capacity $k<n$.
 When the compactor $C_h$ does compaction (triggered when it reaches its capacity), the chosen elements are put into the compactor $C_{h+1}$.
 It is worth noting that if $k_h$ is odd, the compaction is conducted only on $k-1$ first items after sorting to make sure that the total weights is still $n$.
-An example of the compacting process of a KKL sketch in shown in Figure~\ref{fig:Sketch}.
+An example of the compacting process of a KLL sketch in shown in Figure~\ref{fig:Sketch}.